Description

 Eligibility

-The SSRI Seed Money Grants Program is available to full-time tenured and tenure-track faculty at all ranks.
+The SSRI Seed Money Grants Program is available to full-time, tenured, and tenure-track faculty at all ranks.
 Faculty may only receive assistance from this program once per academic year.
 Faculty who receive an SSRI Seed Money Grant but do not submit an external grant proposal will be ineligible to apply for future seed money grants.

 Funding

 Requests may be up to $10,000 and must be justified within the application.
 The amount awarded may differ from the amount requested.
 The duration of the award is 18 months.
-There is an award competition each semester, with five awards available in each fiscal year (July 1- June 30).
-Applications will be evaluated by the School’s Faculty Advisory Committee (FAC) steered by the Dean of Social Sciences and a six-member faculty panel representing multiple departments.
+There is an award competition each semester, with six awards available in each fiscal year (July 1- June 30).
+Applications will be evaluated by the School’s Faculty Advisory Committee (FAC), steered by the Dean of Social Sciences and a six-member faculty panel representing multiple departments.
 Proposals must be written with a multi-disciplinary audience in mind.
 All research must comply with university regulations (e.g., IRB approval).
 All funds remaining at the time of award expiration will be returned without notice.
 No-cost extensions will not be granted under any circumstance.

 Allowable Expenses